trackmatic/trackmatic-documentation/loads/drivers/active-load.md

 ## Activities

 The activities describe what the driver needs to do when he/she arrives at a stop.
 A stop is made up of 0 or more activities.
-The activities are intended to be executed in the order in which they appear in the list.
+The execution sequence contains a list of the activity reference numbers and describes the order in which the activities should be executed.
 Each activity has 0 or more requiremnts.

+## Requirements

 A requirement defines the workflow and data which shoud be captured for every activity.
+The workflow for each activity should be built up from this metadata.
+The execution sequence contains a list of the requirement reference numbers and describes the order in which the requirements should be executed.